shopware/frontends/apps/docs/src/getting-started/templates/custom-project.md

 # Custom project

-Follow these steps to integrate Shopware Composable Frontends into an existing, custom Vue.js project
+Follow these steps to integrate Shopware Frontends into an existing, custom Vue.js project

 - Install the required dependencies
 - Prepare a Vue plugin for better encapsulation